 June 4, 2012

-Total distance: 8 miles
+Total distance walked: 8 miles

 This was a fun hike except for being freezing towards the end!
 But the hot chocolate at glacier point helped. 🙂 Thank you!